ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

 - Discovery connectivity report now contains vendor column for connection attempts from ARP entries
-- Discovery from XDP protocols now considers only neighbor with capabilities “router”, “switch”, or “bridge”
+- Discovery from XDP protocols now considers only neighbor with capabilities "router", "switch", or "bridge"
 - SSH/TELNET authentication credentials can now be limited to a specific subnet